-- manage clusters of cases when we find them
+- manage clusters of cases if we find them

 - track how well our efforts are working.

-Getting assessed early helps protect those around you and helps New Zealand eliminate COVID-19.
+Getting tested early helps protect those around you and helps New Zealand recover.

-If you have cold or flu like symptoms, please call:
+If you have cold or flu symptoms, please call:

 - iwi health provider, or